zuluana/homeward-sdk/README.md

 ###  Build a Web App Manifest

-Homeward directs the user to a web browser where they can save the icon to their home-screen.
+Homeward SDK directs the user to the Homeward web app to save the icon to their home-screen.

 The style of both the icon and the web page are controlled by the supplied [Web App Manifest](https://developer.mozilla.org/en-US/docs/Web/Manifest).